 Persuasion marketing is about fostering trust with your customers and inducing them to buy from you in the shortest time possible.

-But it's not something you can pick up on the streets—it’s a science, it’s an art.
+Persuasion marketing is not something you can pick up on the streets—it’s a science, it’s an art.

 Robert Cialdini, the author of the bestselling book, Influence: The Psychology of Persuasion, believes 6 elements must be in play to persuade and influence consumers.

-He identified the persuasion principles as:
+He identified the persuasion techniques as:

 - Commitment and Consistency